mattno5ss/serial-app-rs/README.md

 # serial-app-rs
-This project was used as a learning experience for rust GUI programming with iced.rs
+This project is being used as a learning experience for rust GUI programming with iced.rs

 Selecting a port...